0xm0-v1/sik6/.github/ISSUE_TEMPLATE/issue-ticket-template.md

 ---
-name: "Tracking Issue"
+name: 'Tracking Issue'
-about: "Use this template for tracking new features or organizational tasks"
+about: 'Use this template for tracking new features or organizational tasks'
-title: "[Ticket] "
+title: '[Ticket] '
 labels: []
 assignees: 0xm0-v1
 ---